spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 format but still express, for example, a multi-region canary-driven rollout.

-This is a significant departure from how deployments are managed in Spinnaker today using other providers (including the [Kubernetes provider v1](https://www.spinnaker.io/reference/providers/kubernetes/)).
-The rest of this doc explains the difference.
+This is a significant departure from how deployments are managed in Spinnaker using other providers (including the [Kubernetes provider v1](https://www.spinnaker.io/reference/providers/kubernetes/)).
+The rest of this doc explains the differences.

 ## No Restrictive Naming Policies